biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 Before proceeding to import a module, sys.path list is explicitly appended with the current path.
-A user that relies on scripts being in some other directory than a client program should list the paths in the PYTHONPATH environment variable.
+A user that relies on scripts being in some other directory than a client program, should list the paths in the PYTHONPATH environment variable.

 Note that because the interpreter also searches in an